Can I Bring a Heating Pad on a Plane? Yes! TSA and Custom Rules

 KEEN TIP: Always pack heating pads in an easily accessible area of your carry-on to make TSA inspections faster.
 If your pad has batteries, ensure they are installed or stored properly to avoid delays.

-1.2 Can I Bring a Heating Pad on a Plane in My Checked Luggage?
+1.2 Can You Pack a Heating Pad in Checked Luggage?

 2. International Travel Rules for Heating Pads